loda-lang/loda-programs/programs/oeis/list2.md

 * [A270010](http://oeis.org/A270010) ([L21 program](270/A270010.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A270012](http://oeis.org/A270012) ([L31 program](270/A270012.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A270059](http://oeis.org/A270059) ([L09 program](270/A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
+* [A270106](http://oeis.org/A270106) ([L55 program](270/A270106.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 84", based on the 5-celled von Neumann neighborhood.
 * [A270109](http://oeis.org/A270109) ([L07 program](270/A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
 * [A270200](http://oeis.org/A270200) ([L17 program](270/A270200.asm)): a(0) = 0; for n >= 1, a(n) = A054429(A005187(1+A054429(n-1))).
 * [A270204](http://oeis.org/A270204) ([L10 program](270/A270204.asm)): a(n) = n^12 - n^10 + n^8 - n^6 + n^4 - n^2 + 1.